benmiller314/cdm2020fall/plans/lesson-04.md

 (NB: we can have some fun with reordering the words, but please don't push those to GitHub: we don't need any more fake news circulating!)

+I'll open up the breakout rooms, so you can consult with each other in parallel.
+Call me if you need me!
+Otherwise, I'll float.

+<div class="alert alert-caution">If your computer can't handle both Zoom and Audacity, it's okay (not ideal, but okay) to drop out of the call for a few minutes while you're working.
+But do <strong>set a timer</strong>, so you can check back in after about 20 minutes.</div>

 ## 4. Share and Enjoy (10+ min)